Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Introduction

 Another important aspect of fermionic encoding is the measurement scalability of the two-electron reduced density matrix (2-RDM).
 Unlike classical encoding, quantum encoding changes the measurement complexity in two ways.
 First, non-linear methods such as the projector approach \cite{Yen_2019} and the Qubit Efficient Encoding (QEE) \cite{shee2022qubit} have attained the $\lceil N\log M \rceil$ qubit scaling via a direct fermionic state to qubit state encoding.
 However, it is plagued with unscalable encoding and measurement basis preparation cost of $\mathcal{O}(M^N)$, limiting its applications to fermionic systems with few electrons.
-Secondly, suppose a specific grouping is found to mitigate the basis preparation cost.
-The resulting grouping will still suffer from an unbounded number of commuting Pauli strings.
+Even if a specific grouping is found to mitigate the basis preparation cost, it will still suffer from an unbounded number of commuting Pauli strings.

 Linear compression resolves the measurement and decoding cost.
 All linear compression methods, such as the segment code \cite{Steudtner_2018} and graph-based encoding \cite{bravyi2017tapering}, exhibit polynomial measurement costs with respect to $M$.
 However, they fail to efficiently encode fermionic modes and large number of electrons.
-The current best linear encoding demonstrates poly-logarithmic $\mathcal{O}(N^2(\log M)^4)$ qubit scaling \cite{kirby2022second} that overcomes the scaling in the previous works, but quadratic in $N$ and quartic in $\log M$ limits its applicability only to molecules that require a large basis set not accessible to near-term devices.
+The current best linear encoding demonstrates poly-logarithmic $\mathcal{O}(N^2(\log M)^4)$ qubit scaling \cite{kirby2022second} that overcomes the scaling in the previous works, but still is limited to molecules requiring large basis set not accessible to near-term devices.
 The optimal compression rate in linear compression remains unknown.